 CAUTION: Under no circumstances will an internship be approved without the Internship Agency’s willingness to complete this form.
 The Agency may require the Student Placement Agreement or Paid Internship Agreement form to be reviewed by their legal counsel and this can take some time.

 Your DARS will be checked one last time to ensure all required coursework is complete.
 Please allow time for application to be reviewed.
-Once your internship is approved we will enroll you into the TDM/NLM/CSM/PRM 463 Intership Course.
+Once your internship is approved we will enroll you into the TDM/NLM/CSM/PRM 463 or 484 Intership Course.
 You cannot register prior to approval.